nus-cs2103-AY2223S1/tp/docs/team/kennethsim2000.md

 * **New Feature**: Added the Description, Name, Priority and PriorityEnum attributes of a Task (Pull requests [\#40](https://github.com/AY2223S1-CS2103T-F12-2/tp/pull/40)).
   * What it does: Creates the basic format of how a task is created.
-  * Justification: A task can be represented by its taskname, a quick description of what the taks is about, and the priority of the task(HIGH,MEDIUM,LOW).
+  * Justification: A task can be represented by its taskname, a quick description of what the task is about, and the priority of the task(HIGH,MEDIUM,LOW).

 * **New Feature**: Added the ability to filter a task by task category.
 (Pull requests [\#88](https://github.com/AY2223S1-CS2103T-F12-2/tp/pull/88)).
   * What it does: Allows the user to only display tasks of a particular task category.
-  * Justification: This feature improves the product significantly because a user can choose to display only tasks related to frontend, allowing the user to better focus on the task.
+  * Justification: This feature improves the product significantly because a user can choose to display only tasks of a certain category, allowing the user to better focus on these tasks.

 * **New Feature**: Added the tabpane and allowed tasklist to be displayed on the GUI.
 (Pull requests [\#62](https://github.com/AY2223S1-CS2103T-F12-2/tp/pull/62)).
   * What it does: Allows the user to toggle between both the tasklist and contactlist.